uhs-robert/sshfs.nvim/README.md

 ## 💡 Tips and Performance

+### Authentication & Connection Reuse

 - If key authentication fails, the plugin will prompt for a password up to 3 times before giving up.
 - SSH keys vastly speed up repeated mounts (no password prompt), leverage your `ssh_config` rather than manually adding hosts to make this as easy as possible.
+- **ControlMaster (Enabled by default)**: The plugin uses SSH ControlMaster to reuse SSH connections, which means:
+  - **Enter password once** - After the initial mount, `:SSHTerminal` and other SSH operations won't ask for your password again
+  - **Faster connections** - New SSH sessions reuse the existing authenticated connection (no re-authentication delay)
+  - **Works everywhere** - Git, SCP, and any SSH command to the same host automatically reuse the connection
+  - **Auto-cleanup** - Connections persist for 10 minutes after last use (configurable via `control_persist`)
+  - 💡 To disable: Set `enable_control_master = false` in your config